luismarrer/holbertonschool-simple_shell/Start_coding_own_shell/exercises/README.md

 - `env_vs_environ.c`: This program explores and compares the memory addresses of the `env` parameter of the `main` function and the global variable `environ`.
 It prints out the addresses to check if they are the same, providing insights into how environment variables are managed in memory.
+- `print_path.c`: This function prints each directory listed in the `PATH` environment variable, one directory per line.